VexorMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 #### With a Metadata Entry

-Metadata-based entrypoints use the key `sodium:config_api_user` and the value is the full reference to a class that implements the `net.caffeinemc.mods.sodium.api.config.ConfigEntryPoint` interface.
+Metadata-based entrypoints use the key `radium:config_api_user` and the value is the full reference to a class that implements the `net.caffeinemc.mods.sodium.api.config.ConfigEntryPoint` interface.

 Fabric `fabric.mod.json`: